Oakland Motorcycle Accident Lawyers

 Age

 While there is often an assumption that younger motorcyclists are at greater risk of crashes, World Journal of Emergency Surgery (WJES) research shows drivers older than 40 years of age were 25% more likely to die after motorcycle injuries.
-Crash injury rates between older and younger road users showed a higher severity of injuries and mortality rate for older riders.
+Crash injury rates between older and younger road users showed a higher severity of injuries and a mortality rate for older riders.
 The National Library of Medicine also reported that people sustaining trauma in motorcycle accidents who were over 65 years of age needed longer and more intensive treatment than their younger counterparts.

 Berkeley SafeTREC reported that the number of fatally and seriously injured motorcyclists in 2020 was notably higher between 3 p.m. and 6 p.m., making up 21.9% of fatal and 25.5% of serious motorcyclist injuries.
 Higher percentages of fatal injuries (37.1%) and serious injuries (40.3%) occurred between noon and 3 p.m. and between 6 p.m. and 9 p.m., respectively.